jgpavez/Analyser/doc/using_git.md

 After that you can force your public repository to the new revision history.
 If the public repository is configured to allow forced pushes then simply do:

-    git push -f origin develop
+    $ git push -f origin develop

 If the remote repository rejects a forced push there is still a trick, but it might take a little longer for big repositories (so beware):

-    git push origin :develop
+    $ git push origin :develop
-    git push origin develop
+    $ git push origin develop

 To understand what's happening here you should know that push allows to push from one branch to the other with the following notation `local_branch:remote_branch`.
 A normal `git push origin develop` is a shortcut for `git push origin develop:develop`.
 If you leave the local branch blank it will delete the remote branch.
 The second push will then recreate it and transport your complete rewritten revision history to the remote repository.

 ## Normal workflow

 As said, all development work is done under the `develop` branch.
 So, you should check you have a `develop` local branch:

-    S git branch
+    $ git branch

     * master
       develop